JSANTOS22/Max-Clique/README.md

 # Max Clique Algorithms

 ## What is a Maximum Clique?
-A maximum clique is a the biggest subset of vertices in a graph that are fully connected.
+A maximum clique is the biggest subset of vertices in a graph that are fully connected.
 Meaning that each vertice has edges to every other veertice within that subset.
 For more about the Maximum Clique Problem, click [here.](https://en.wikipedia.org/wiki/Clique_problem)

 ## Input Graph Structure
 The structure of the graphs being read into all three aglorithms consist of a diagonal matrix with each line starting with the vertice's number.
 An example of this can be seen below: